Selim Aydemir

 Selim Aydemir (born 26 October 1990) is a German former professional footballer who played as a winger.

 Career

 On 15 March 2019, Aydemir joined Bosnian club NK Čelik Zenica on a contract for the rest of the season.

 Aydemir returned to former club Rot-Weiß Erfurt, playing in the fifth-tier NOFV-Oberliga Süd, in January 2021, also taking on the role of an assistant coach.

-He announced his retirement from playing due to health reasons in July 2020.
+He announced his retirement from playing for health reasons in July 2020.

 Personal life

 Born in Germany, Aydemir is of Turkish descent.